 Linear Programming and Genetic algorithm have many more advantages.
 Because of that, nowadays, these methods are used a lot in solving optimization problems, including exam invigilator assignment problem.

-In terms of implementation time and cost, linear programming is better but also more complex than the genetic algorithm.
-But, in recent years, the genetic approach has attracted a lot of attention in different research areas.
+In terms of time and cost, linear programming is better but also more complex to implement than the genetic algorithm.
+Moreover, the genetic approach has attracted a lot of attention in different research areas in recent years.
 This method has many outstanding features such as does not require knowledge, avoids local optimization, performs well with all problems that require large solution space and can be applied to many different types of optimization problems.

-In fact, exam invigilator assignment problem at universities only happen about two to three times a year, so time and cost do not affect too much.
+In fact, exam invigilator assignment problem at universities only occur about two to three times a year, so time and cost do not affect too much.

 Therefore, in this thesis, for simplicity, we will use genetic algorithm to solve the exam invigilator assignment problem in universities.